 4.4 Throughfall Model Performance

 The performance of Equation 9 in estimating event throughfall was assessed for the March 13-14 snowfall event at the plot scale for both FT and PWL.
-Event throughfall was calculated using Equation 3 and integrating over the event time interval.
+Event throughfall was calculated using Equation 3 with interception efficiency modelled from Equation 9 and integrating q_sf over the event time interval.
 The mean hydrometeor terminal velocity and total event snowfall was measured at PWL station, and wind speed was determined at height of one-third the mean canopy height using the wind speed profile in Figure 7.
 Additional model inputs include Cc, measured from from UAV-lidar averaged over each forest plot, an α value of 1 was chosen based on the close alignment of interception efficiency and Cc to the 1:1 line in Figure 10, and the previously defined constants for Equation 11 derived for the PWL and FT plots were incorporated.

 Predicted values of observed and modelled interception efficiency and ΔSWEtf are shown in Table 5 along with corresponding error statistics.
 Figure 12 shows the vector-based model, computed using Equation 9 with Cp adjusted for estimated hydrometeor trajectory angle, closely matches UAV-lidar measurements of throughfall with a positive mean bias of 0.1 kg m-2 for PWL and 0.1 kg m-2 for FT.
 Figure 12 shows the nadir model, computed using Equation 9 and Cc in place of Cp, over predicted throughfall compared to the UAV-lidar measurements with a negative mean bias of -1.4 kg m-2 for PWL and -1.4 kg m-2 for FT.
 Table 5 shows the vector-based model has a very low absolute percent error compared to the Nadir model for PWL however for FT there is only slight improvement in absolute error.
-However, the positive bias was observed for the vector-based model was expected and is preferred compared to the nadir model as the UAV-lidar measurements of throughfall are inherently underestimates since they include some amount of unloading and redistribution.
+The positive biasobserved for the vector-based model was expected and is preferred compared to the nadir model as the UAV-lidar measurements of throughfall are inherently underestimates since they include some amount of unloading and redistribution.
 If measurements of throughfall without unloading and redistribution could have been collected it is expected the vector-based model would have further reduced error compared to the Nadir model for both FT and PWL.
 The improved performance of the vector-based model at PWL compared to FT, may be attributed to increased unloading and redistribution across the FT plot as a result of the sparser wind-exposed canopy.